nn200192/Context-detection/README.md

 AxisTable.xlsx contains information of various axes that can be collected from sensors, which can be referenced for simulated data generation.

-Five axes and five contexts have been selected for our context detection research:
+Five axes and five contexts have been selected for our context detection research.
 Chosen axes: Speed, heart rate, hand acceleration, hand amplitude, Time of Day Chosen contexts: Walking, Running, Cycling, Car, Train